From picking the best perks to securing the right credit limit, here’s everything you need to know on how to use credit cards in retirement.

 If you’re entering retirement with card balances, maybe what you need is a balance transfer card with a long 0% APR intro rate to help you pay them.
 A balance transfer card with an introductory 0% interest offer would enable you to pay off your balance sooner without paying extra interest.

-One good choice is the Wells Fargo Reflect℠ Card, which offers a 0% intro APR for 18 months on purchases and qualifying balance transfers that you make within 120 days (then a variable APR of 13.74% to 25.74%).
-And you can even get a three-month extension on that offer if you make at least your minimum payment on time during the intro and extension period.
-You’ll pay a balance transfer fee of $5 or 3% of the amount of the transfer (whichever is greater), up to 5%, $5 minimum.
+One good choice is the Wells Fargo Reflect® Card, which offers a 0% intro APR for 18 months from account opening on purchases and qualifying balance transfers that you make within 120 days (then a variable APR of 17.24% to 29.24%).
+And you can even get a three-month extension on that offer if you make at least your minimum payment on time during the intro period.
+You’ll pay an intro balance transfer fee of $5 or 3% of the amount of the transfer (whichever is greater), up to 5%, $5 minimum.

 If you want cash back